andrewjarkwahwong/andrewjarkwahwong.github.io/_posts/2024-07-08-specificanionads.md

 ## Proton Affinity
-Note that K$$_a$$ requires the knowledge of the enthalpic, entropic, and solvation contributions during the dissociation of an acid.
+Note that Ka requires the knowledge of the enthalpic, entropic, and solvation contributions during the dissociation of an acid.
 A simple metric based on purely the enthalpic components is the proton affinity defined as:

 $$ HA_{(g)} \rightarrow A^-_{(g)} + H^+_{(g)} $$